bfv/philosophers/README.md

 What's important:
 - locking of the chopsticks
 - preventing deadlock
-- concurrent eating (so threads or whatever you technology calls it)
+- concurrent eating (so threads or whatever your technology calls it)
-- each of the 5 philosopher eats 3 meals
+- each of the 5 philosophers eats 3 meals

 Bon appetite!